 Bigoted politicians were introducing hundreds of anti-LGBTQ bills, but their official government communication was still fax.
-So we put up “bill-boards” at the NYC Pride Parade that let people overload their fax machines with steamy excerpts from queer novels.
+So we put up “bill-boards” at the NYC Pride Parade that let people jam up their fax machines with steamy excerpts from queer novels.

 Ad awards are one big circle jerk.
-So my friend Soheil and I decided to take the piss out of them with the Handys, the world's first award show where you can award yourself.
-Just go to handyawards.org on your phone and shake it like there's no tomorrow to win one today.
+So my friend Soheil and I decided to take the piss out of them with the Handys, the world's first award show where you could award yourself.
+All you had to do was shake your phone like there's no tomorrow to win one today.

-Much to my relief, people loved it.
+Results: Much to my relief, people loved it.
 The Adweek write-up was one of their most popular articles of the year.
+It was also picked up by ad press all over the world.

 CREDITS